2025 Bill Tracker

 HB1270 | Creates a legal framework for pediatric extended care centers in Arkansas | 01/27/2025 | Rep. Pilkington | Referred to House Public Health | C | More Info | This bill creates a legal framework for pediatric extended care centers to operate in Arkansas.
 However, it also expands Medicaid coverage to encompass these services, adding additional strain to the bloated Medicaid system and imposing new costs on taxpayers. | |

-HB1255 | Amends Medicaid coverage provisions relating to continuous glucose monitors | 01/27/2025 | Rep. Wooldridge | Referred to House Public Health | D | More Info | This bill expands Medicaid coverage to include continuous glucose monitors, and sets the reimbursement rate to match the Medicare reimbursement rate.
+HB1255 | Amends Medicaid coverage provisions relating to continuous glucose monitors | 01/27/2025 | Rep. Wooldridge | Passed Senate Public Health | D | More Info | This bill expands Medicaid coverage to include continuous glucose monitors, and sets the reimbursement rate to match the Medicare reimbursement rate.
 It would require taxpayers to spend even more on a bloated welfare program that already consumes over $9 billion tax dollars annually. | |

 HB1252 | Creates a legal framework for doula services in Arkansas | 01/27/2025 | Rep. L. Johnson | Referred to House Public Health | C | More Info | This bill creates a legal framework for doulas to offer certain health care services in Arkansas.
-However, it also expands the state's Medicaid program to cover doula services, further expanding a bloated Medicaid program and imposing new costs on taxpayers. | |
+However, it also expands the state's Medicaid program to cover doula services, further expanding a bloated Medicaid program and imposing new costs on taxpayers.
+The fiscal impact statement for this bill estimates that it could cost taxpayers up to half a million dollars annually. | |

 HB1250 | Creates a sales tax holiday for disaster prepardness supplies | 01/27/2025 | Rep. Duffield | Referred to House Revenue & Tax | C | More Info | This bill creates a sales tax holiday for disaster preparedness supplies.
 Sales tax holidays provide limited tax relief and make it more difficult to support broad-based tax reductions for all taxpayers. | |